tbmiller-astro/imcascade/README.rst

 |Docs|
 |License|

-``imcascade`` is a non-parametric framework for fitting objects in astronomical images using a "cascade" of Gaussians.
+``imcascade`` is a code designed for fitting objects in astronomical images using a "cascade" of Gaussians.
+It uses multi-guassian expansion (MGE) to model galaxies as a series of Gaussians in a Bayesian Framework.
 It was designed to study the morphology of faint, semi-resolved galaxies.
 If you are planning on using ``imcascade`` we suggest reading our paper describing the method here (Link to come soon) and the documentation `here <https://imcascade.readthedocs.io>`_.

 Citation
 --------